Moya/Moya/README.md

 }
 ```

+---

 In addition to the option of using signals instead of callback blocks, there are
-also a series of signal operators that will attempt to map the data received
+also a series of signal operators for RxSwift and ReactiveCocoa that will attempt
-from the network response into either an image, some JSON, or a string, with
+to map the data received from the network response into either an image, some JSON,
-`mapImage()`, `mapJSON()`, and `mapString()`, respectively.
-If the mapping is
-unsuccessful, you'll get an error on the signal.
-You also get handy methods for
+or a string, with `mapImage()`, `mapJSON()`, and `mapString()`, respectively.
+If the mapping is unsuccessful, you'll get an error on the signal.
+You also get handy methods
-filtering out certain status codes.
+for filtering out certain status codes.
 This means that you can place your code for
 handling API errors like 400's in the same places as code for handling invalid
 responses.